jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 --------------------------------

-Writing less code is not in itself a guarantee of a better developer ergonomics but it is a good indicator so long as the programmer isn't made to be overly terse.
-The code sizes below report the quantity of code required to implement the benchmark REST client under each strategy.
+Writing less code is not in itself a guarantee of a better developer ergonomics but it is a good indicator so long as the program isn't forced to be overly terse.
+The table below report the quantity of code required to implement the benchmark REST client under each strategy.
 Each version is written as the most natural expression for the library used.